utahplt/ifT-benchmark/README.md

 In Typed Racket, `Listof(T)` has unknown length, while `List(T ...)` has known length.
 A length test should narrow `Listof` to `List`.

 This does not make sense without known length types.
 Do any migratory languages besides TR have these?

+## Acknowledge

+Thanks to Eric Traut for pointing out [an issue concerning narrowing and subclass of primitive types in Python](https://github.com/microsoft/pyright/issues/9395).